gabo-hacStyle/gabo-hacStyle/README.md

 Here you can see some of my favorite projects that I have worked on!

 1. 📚Academic Platform: This application is designed to manage courses, students, and users as an academic manager in an institution.
 It uses localStorage.
 Admin can create, edit and delete endpoints.
+[See more](https://academic-platform.vercel.app/) | [See repo](https://github.com/gabo-hacStyle/academic-platform)
 2. 📋To-do Machine: It serves as a simple to-do list manager that utilizes local storage for data persistence.
 Users can create new to-dos, mark them as completed, and delete unnecessary tasks.
+[See more](https://gabo-hacstyle.github.io/to-do-machine/) | [See repo](https://github.com/gabo-hacStyle/to-do-machine)
 3. 👨🏻‍⚖️ Login/Register App & Dashboard:  Web application with a common  user flow in order to vinculate an user to some platform, login and see a dashboard.
 This project comes along with its own database and backend built with django.
+[See repo](https://github.com/gabo-hacStyle/PruebaSoftware_01-2024/tree/Gabriel_Fajardo)
 ## 🛠️ Skills
 Skills developed among time...
 - Django
 - TypeScript
 - Github Copilot
 - ReactJS
 - ExpressJs
 - Node
 - JavaScript